uwescience/raco/raco.markdown

 # we will add the shuffle into the logical plan
 p = processor.get_logical_plan()

-# This is the actual plan manipulation; just insert a Shuffle
+# This is the actual plan manipulation; just insert a Shuffle.
+Since the
+# operators are all unary (single-input) this just looks like linked-list insertion.
 tail = p.args[0].input
 p.args[0].input = alg.Shuffle(tail, [UnnamedAttributeRef(0), UnnamedAttributeRef(1), UnnamedAttributeRef(3)])
+                                    # Shuffle columns

 # output json query plan for MyriaX
 p = processor.get_physical_plan()